 The flight from Rio de Janeiro to Santa Cruz was dirt cheap and now we know why.

 The layover in Saõ Paulo was a bit tricky as we quickly passed customs and boarded a bus across the airport, only to make it to our gate minutes before closing.
 Once in Santa Cruz customs we discovered we were 70% prepared for our visa.
+I may or may not have illegally photoshop’d our travel documents to obtain entry.
 Sat at the border for almost an hour as we used their poor wifi (lucky to have wifi at all) to create make-shift hostel and bus documents and send to their official emails to print.
+WHAT KIND OF DESTINATION NEEDS TO SEE YOUR NEXT DESTINATION ITINERARY?!
+Literally ZERO NOMADS in Bolivia, I’m sure.
 We thought was all squared away until the security guard needed $160 US cash.
 Surprised at the cost of the visa we were escorted to the nearest ATM.

 Finally out and took a taxi to our janky hostel in the small town.
 It smelled of mold and you could practically hear the bugs moving in the two twin bed boards.
 We took a quick coffee break down the pebbled side street and walked toward the bus terminal to map out our next bus.